CodePushGo/website/src/content/blog/en/self-hosted-live-updates.md

 ## Get started

 I am thrilled to extend the reach of Live Updates to even more enterprises than before.
-Both organizations and Ionic app users will quickly recognize the advantages of Capgo's secure distribution of over-the-air app updates.
+Both organizations and Ionic app users will quickly recognize the advantages of CodePushGo's secure distribution of over-the-air app updates.

-For more information on Self-hosted Live Updates by Capgo, you can [check out the docs](/docs/cli/commands/#upload-version).
+For more information on Self-hosted Live Updates by CodePushGo, you can [check out the docs](/docs/cli/commands/#upload-version).
 Ready to deploy instant app updates directly to your users?
 [Register here today!](/register/)